 Bridging the Gap Between Multiple Departments Through Relationship Building

-With that being said though, as a CFO, I never wanted our medical professionals and clinicians to shortchange care in the aim of lowering costs and improving margins.
+With that being said though, I never want our medical professionals and clinicians to shortchange care.
+Especially if it’s in favour of lowering costs and improving margins.
 That is only a recipe for disaster.
-That’s a positive in the short run, but the long term, the consequences are quite costly.
-The key for me was always developing good relationships with doctors and nurses and other direct care providers and other people in operations, so that the lines of communication were always open, so that a foundation of trust could be established.
-This case, whether I am the CFO, or someone who’s currently in that type of position when you go to them to focus on operations and ways that the medical professionals can improve, they know that you’re coming from an angle full of what’s best for the company.
+The long-term consequences are costly.
+The key for me is to develop good relationships with doctors and nurses and other direct care providers.
+That way, lines of communication are always open and trust is formed.
+This way, they know that you’re coming from an angle full of what’s best for the company.

 From a former healthcare executive’s point of view, what are some of the biggest mistakes that are being made in health care when organizations are trying to cultivate a healthy Spend Culture?